couchbaselabs/cbfg/README.md

 cbfg
 ====

+An experiment / prototype in distributed systems modeling, simulation and (perhaps one day) code-gen.

-a vague thing discussed over lunch at five guys
+Also, it was initially discussed over lunch at (f)ive (g)uys, so "c.b.f.g.".

 # build